davebrny/in-line-calculator/readme.md

 #### What's this?

-An interfaceless calculator for Windows that lets you do basic math without having to leave the line you're typing on.
+An interface-less calculator for Windows that lets you do basic math without having to leave the line you're typing on.
 &nbsp;